-- 1.1.1 This document sets out the procedures for conducting the non-permanence risk analysis to determine the non-permanence risk rating ("risk rating"), which shall be used to determine the number of buffer credits that an AFOLU project shall deposit into the AFOLU pooled buffer account (the procedure for deposit of buffer credits is set out in the VCS Program document Registration and Issuance Process).
+- 1.1.1 This document sets out the procedures for conducting the non-permanence risk analysis to determine the non-permanence risk rating ("risk rating"), which shall be used to determine the number of buffer creats that an AFOLU project shall deposit into the AFOLU pooled buffer account (the procedure for deposit of buffer credits is set out in the VCS Program document Registration and Issuance Process).
 Risk ratings are based on an assessment of risk factors which are added together to determine the total risk rating, as set out in Section 2.
-This document and the AFOLU pooled buffer account are subject to periodic reconciliation and revision based on a review of existing AFOLU verification reports and an assessment of project performance, as set out in the VCS Program Guide. - 1.1.2 In addition to the requirements set out in this document, AFOLU projects shall comply with all applicable VCS Program rules and requirements. - 1.1.3 Project proponents shall clearly document and substantiate the risk analysis covering each risk factor applicable to the project.
-During the analysis, the validation/verification body shall evaluate the risk assessment undertaken by the project proponent and assess all data, rationales, assumptions, justifications and documentation provided by the project proponent to support the non-permanence risk rating. - 1.1.4 Non-permanence risk analysis only needs to be applied to GHG removals or avoided emissions through carbon sinks.
-Project activities generating emissions reductions of $N_2O$ , $CH_4$ or fossilderived $CO_2$ are not subject to buffer withholding, since these GHG benefits cannot be reversed.
+This document and the AFOLU pooled buffer account are subject to periodic reconciliation and revision based on a review of existing AFOLU verification reports and an assessment of project performance, as set out in the VCS Program Guide. - loaddition to the requirements set out in this document, AFOLU projects shall comply with all applicable VCS Program rules and requirements. - Project proponents shall clearly document and substantiate the risk analysis covering each risk factor applicable to the project.
+During the analysis, the validation/verification body shall evaluate the risk assessment undertaken by the project proponent and assess all data. rationales, assumptions, justifications and documentation provided by the project proponent to support the non-permanence risk rating. - 1.1.4 Non-permanence risk analysis only needs to be applied to GHG removals or avoided emissions through carbon sinks.
+Project activities generating emissions reductions of N2O, CH4 or fossilderived CO2 are not subject to buffer withholding, since these GHG benefits cannot be reversed.